Exawind/amr-wind/docs/sphinx/walkthrough/precursor.rst

 Precursor (ABL) Walkthrough
 ===========================

-Now that we have AMR-Wind compiled, we can start to run simulations.
-In this section, we'll run two simulations of a weakly convective atmospheric boundary layer.
+With AMR-Wind compiled, we can run simulations.
+In this section, we will run two simulations of a weakly convective atmospheric boundary layer.
 The first simulation will be of a transient "spinup" phase, and the second simulation will serve as a "precursor" for a turbine simulation.

-Before we run anything, we first need to set up the [input](https://exawind.github.io/amr-wind/user/inputs.html) file (aka the "configuration"/"config" file).
-This is a text file, and its filename traditionally ends with `.i` or `.inp`.
-There are two general approaches to set one up: manually, or with the use of [amrwind-frontend](https://github.com/lawrenceccheung/amrwind-frontend).
-If I am setting up a big simulation, with many turbines and many refinement zones, I use amrwind-frontend.
-It shows the locations of all those objects, which is a great sanity check for expensive simulations.
-If I am running a simpler simulation, I will copy-paste text from a simulation that I have successfully run in the past.
+Before simulating anything, we first need to set up the :doc:`input file <../user/inputs>`.
+This is a text file, and its filename traditionally ends with ``.inp``.
+There are generally two approaches to set one up: manually through a text editor, often beginning with an example file as a starting point, or with the use of `amr-wind-frontend <https://github.com/Exawind/amr-wind-frontend>`_.
+For larger simulations, with many turbines and refinement zones, amr-wind-frontend is the ideal approach for input-file setup.
+This tool shows the locations of the turbines and refinements, providing a great sanity check for expensive simulations.
+For simpler simulations, with one or a handful of turbines, the manual approach is typically sufficient when beginning from a valid starting point.
+If you do not have an input file on hand to use as a template, input files from the regression tests directory ("test/test_files/") in the AMR-Wind repository can serve as examples.
+Please consult the :ref:`input file reference <input-file-ref>` to understand and appropriately modify the available input arguments.

 Spinup
 ------